The Dennis Wheatley 'Museum' - Champions of Reincarnation: Dennis Wheatley & Joan Grant

 It is clear both from DW's writings and also from his private correspondence (some of which is being made public here for the very first time) that meeting Joan Grant and reading her debut book 'Winged Pharaoh' changed much for DW and that it became the very foundation of his belief system, just as it did for many others.

-For those who have not read it, 'Winged Pharaoh' is an extraordinary book, and this unknown work from unknown author became a bestselling sensation of the late 1930s and 1940s, and remains a 'New Age' classic to this day.
+For those who have not read it, 'Winged Pharaoh' is an extraordinary book, and this unknown work from an unknown author became a bestselling sensation of the late 1930s and 1940s, and remains a 'New Age' classic to this day.

 It tells the story of a princess, later to be Pharaoh, of the Egyptian First Dynasty; the dawn of Ancient Egypt as we know it, several centuries before the building of the first pyramids.